sailoog/openplotter-documentation/en/pressure_sensor.md

 Often, pressure and temperature sensors are on the same board.

-If you have another board like an humidity sensor wchich has a temperature sesnsor too, you will be able to select wcich one you prefer.
+If you have another board like an humidity sensor which has a temperature sensor too, you will be able to select which one you prefer.

 Pressure/temperature sensors have to be connected by I2C interface.